MariaMengozzi/pc-2022/Activity-02/notes.md

 Then we have ports that again are not bound to a specific technology. these ports permit us to communicate with the business logic.
 Outer from the ports, we have another layer that expose and define the API of the application, so the adapter. these are bounded to specific technology.

+As said before, ports are not bound to a specific technology.
+A port is an interface to request functionalities to the business logic or change its state.
+Ports are a concept hat are strongly bounded to the business logic.
+The specific implementations are called ADAPTERS.
+The interactions are asynchronous, because all of these things are uncoupled by the control point of view.

 (port is the lamp thing API interface)

 For the same Business logic we can have different API (adapter), in our example we have an HTTP API and at the same times, an MQTT API. so 2 different adapters, in order to do the same operations from different technologies.
 In general we have different API not only for different protocols, but also for doing different operations.